dee221208/openshift-feb-2023/Day5/README.md

 - if a functionality involves calling many microservices, too many hops might bring down the overall performance

 ## Launch Jenkins as a docker container
+If your login is user01, then create a folder /tmp/jenkins1.
+If your login is user17 then create a folder /tmp/jenkins17.

 ```
 mkdir -p /tmp/jenkins
 chmod -R /tmp/jenkins